eoas-ubc/eoas-ubc.github.io/_sources/programming-environs.md

-# A Workflow Guide for Programming Environments
+# A Guide for Programming Environments

 ## Prior Assumptions